Bash If Else Statement: How to Use it in Your Scripts

 Conclusion

-In this Linux tutorial you have learned:
+In this Linux tutorial you have learned the following:

 • The basics of if else statements